siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Motivation

-This note outlines a short optical measurement project motivated by a simple
-question: if two equal coherent beams overlap and create a stable fringe pattern, does an isolated bright fringe ridge propagate with the same forward delay as a matched lower-density single-beam reference, or does the higher local density of the bright ridge produce an additional delay?
+After two coherent beams are made to interfere, most naturally after a first beam splitter in a Mach-Zehnder interferometer and with a small relative angle at recombination, fringes appear on both output branches of the final beam splitter.
+A bright fringe on one output corresponds to a dark fringe on the other, as in the complementary cosine-squared and sine-squared decomposition.
+The two outputs together recover the full input power.

+At the raw overlap level, two equal coherent contributions can produce local energy loading from 0 up to 4 times the loading of one contribution.
+The measurement proposed here targets the central part of one bright fringe ridge and compares its longitudinal delay against either of the two incident beams at the final recombiner.

 ## Basic Idea

-Two equal coherent beams are crossed at a small angle so that a stable fringe pattern is formed.
+Two equal coherent beams are recombined at a small angle so that stable straight fringes are formed.
 A narrow bright fringe ridge is then spatially filtered and allowed to propagate forward as an isolated channel.
-Its modulation or pulse delay is compared against a matched single-beam reference that carries the same carrier and modulation but lower density.
+Its modulation or pulse delay is compared against one of the incident beams before recombination, with matched carrier, modulation, and downstream path length.

 The goal is not to measure fringe visibility.
 The goal is to measure the forward propagation delay of one bright fringe channel.